State of the Art and Potentialities of Graph-level Learning: Graph Pooling

 \subsubsection{Tree-based}

 Tree-based hierarchical graph pooling implements the coarsening process via an encoding tree, where the input graph is coarsened layer by layer to the ultimate node from the leaf layer to the root layer, as shown in Fig. \ref{fhierpool} (C).
 ChebNet \cite{defferrard2016convolutional} and MoNet \cite{monti2017geometric} use the Graclus \cite{dhillon2007weighted} algorithm to pair nodes in the graph based on the graph spectrum and merge the pair-wise nodes as a new node in the coarsened graph.
 That is to say, these two methods build a balanced binary tree to coarsen the graph, and each father node on the tree is obtained by coarsening its two child nodes.
 Wu \textit{et al.} \cite{wu2021structural} uses a structure encoding tree \cite{li2016structural} for tree-based hierarchical graph pooling.
 Structural coding trees compress the hierarchy of a graph into a tree.
 Here, the leaves are the nodes, the root represents the whole graph, and the other non-leaf nodes are the hierarchical structures (e.g., the communities).
 An MLP merges the features of the child nodes in the structure encoding tree, to generate an embedding of the father node.
 The result is an embedding of the root node, which serves as a graph-level representation.
-Alternatively, EdgePool \cite{diehl2019edge} scores edges based on the features of the nodes the edges link, eliminating the highest ranked edge by merging its two end nodes.
+Moreover, Wu \textit{et al.} \cite{wu2022structural} empirically verified that the hierarchical tree pooling guided by structure entropy can preserve higher-quality structural information than U-Nets and MinCutPool.
+Alternatively, EdgePool \cite{diehl2019edge} scores edges based on the features of the nodes the edges link, eliminating the highest-ranked edge by merging its two end nodes.
 The features of the newly generated node, which maintains all the neighbors of the original two nodes, are obtained by summing the features of the two merged nodes.
 EdgePool falls into the category of being a tree-based hierarchical graph pooling method because it merges two child nodes in a tree into a father node.